Tad Agoglia: First Response Team of America

 From its inception until presently (2015), the FRTA has responded to 84 communities in the US and to Haiti for the 2010 earthquake.
 The Team specializes in confined space search and rescue, swift water rescue, powering critical infrastructure, and quick-response debris removal.

 The organization derived from Agoglia's previous business, Disaster Recovery Solutions LLC, a crane company that operated on debris removal government contracts after large-scale disasters.

-In May 2007, Disaster Recovery Solutions was working a contracting job in Missouri when an EF-5 tornado leveled the town of Greensburg, Kansas, destroying 95% of the community.
+In May 2007, Disaster Recovery Solutions was working a contracting job in Missouri when an EF5 tornado leveled the city of Greensburg, Kansas, destroying 95% of the community.
 The town's limited resources were destroyed and/or inaccessible to its firefighters and the town was in need of specialized heavy equipment.
 Agoglia left the contract job in Missouri and brought machinery to clear the roads of debris and power lines, helping the firefighters access their firehouse and equipment.
 In the following days and weeks, home sites and crucial buildings were cleared for families and the community.
+In March 2012, after a destructive EF3 tornado struck West Liberty, Kentucky, Agoglia and his team were helping out the ravaged city.
+They provided clean-up efforts despite the challenging difficulties the tornado brought on in the mountainous community.